USDA-FSA/fsa-design-system/guides/applications/index.md

 ## Screen ID

-A Screen ID SHALL be displayed on all pages of the application, below all page content and just above the application footer.
+A Screen ID shall be displayed on all pages of the application, below all page content and just above the application footer.

 <img src="{{ site.baseurl }}img/subcategories/applications/screen-id.jpg" alt="Image of example FSA application with Screen ID above footer">

 ## Last Modified Date

-FSA Applications, Last Modified Date SHALL NOT be displayed on the application screen.
+A Last Modified Date shall not be displayed on the application screen.

 ## Photo Banner

-A Photo Banner SHALL NOT be used on any FSA applications, and should be removed from existing FSA Applications.
+A Photo Banner shall not be used on any FSA applications, and should be removed from existing FSA Applications.

 ## Background Imagery

-All FSA applications SHALL NOT contact any background imagery or patterns.
-The background SHALL consist only of colors that are approved and specified within the Design System, AND that meet the minimum testable 508 compliance for Background and Foreground ratio.
+All FSA applications shall not contact any background imagery or patterns.
+The background shall consist only of colors that are approved and specified within the Design System, AND that meet the minimum testable 508 compliance for Background and Foreground ratio.
 More information about FSA approved colors can be found here.
 More information about 508 compliance can be found here.

 ----